Gabriel-Spinola/My-Programming-Portfolio-Website/README.md

 # WebSite With Bootstrap

  ### About the Project
- A basic website created with Bootstrap, PHP and, jQuery. <br>
+A website I created to practice Bootstrap and PHP.
- The front-end was made based on a Danki Code course project. <br>
- All the code is free to use and modify.
-If you have a tip I would be very grateful to receive it, especially for my English.
+If you have some feedback, I would be very grateful to receive them, especially for my English.

  <hr>